horefice/happy-cli/README.md

 # Happy-cli
-Get happy news right from your command line!
+Get Happy News right from your Command Line!

 ### How to Install
 First, you must have npm installed.

-Then, _sudo npm install -g happy-cli_
+Then _sudo npm install -g happy-cli_

 Warning: Make sure you install it globally.

 ### Usage
-From the command line, type _happy_
+$ _happy_

 That's it!